joeyyy09/FoodFiesta/README.md

-# Food Delivery Website 🍔🍟🚚
+# FoodFiesta -  Food Delivery Website 🍔🍟🚚

 This is a food delivery website built using ReactJS, Tailwind CSS, NodeJS, Firebase, Express, REST APIs, Redux, and authentication implemented using Google authentication.
 Users can browse through a variety of food items, add them to cart, and place an order.
 Administrators can add new dishes to the menu as well. 🍕🍝